vijaymathew/nex/docs/book/part_I_1.md

 Buildings change.
 Hallways become blocked, elevators fail, doors close.
 The engineers had modeled the building as a fixed graph and optimized movement through it.
 But the actual challenge was not path-finding in a known environment — it was decision-making in an uncertain one.
 These are structurally different problems, requiring different solutions.
 No improvement to the path-finding algorithm could have fixed the system, because the algorithm was not the source of the failure.

-This distinction — between the problem as initially described and the problem as it actually exists — is one of the most consequential in software engineering.
+This distinction — between the problem as initially described and the problem as it actually exists — is one of the most important in software engineering.

 ## Symptoms and Problems